Tatiana Romanova: Analysis

-However despite her repulsive superiors in the MGB, Romanova is portrayed as a committed communist who is at the same time vaguely unhappy with her existence - as Fleming wrote: "The Romanov blood might well have given a yearning for men other than that type of modern Russian officer she would meet-stern, cold, mechanical, basically hysterical and because of their Party education infernally dull".
+However despite her repulsive superiors in the MGB, Romanova is portrayed as a committed communist who is at the same time vaguely unhappy with her existence – as Fleming wrote: "The Romanov blood might well have given a yearning for men other than that type of modern Russian officer she would meet-stern, cold, mechanical, basically hysterical and because of their Party education infernally dull".
 Upon meeting Bond, she abandons her belief in communism as she sees the advantage of a Western lifestyle, while also finding Bond a much better lover than her previous, Russian, lovers.
 Romanova falling in love with Bond is portrayed as both a political and sexual liberation for her.
 The way that Bond literally and metaphorically seduces Romanova over to the West was intended by Fleming to show the superiority of the Western world and western political ideologies.
-Romanova even prefers Bond for his smell as Fleming portrays Russian men as refusing to bath and hence have unpleasant body odours.
+Romanova even prefers Bond for his smell as Fleming portrays Russian men as refusing to bathe and hence have unpleasant body odours.
 The book's message that only men from the West like Bond can really sexually satisfy Romanova was another aspect of Fleming's "the West is the best" message.

-In contrast to Romanova, who chooses life in the West over life in the Soviet Union, the book's villain, Grant, goes in the opposition direction.
+In contrast to Romanova, who chooses life in the West over life in the Soviet Union, the book's villain, Grant, goes in the opposite direction.
 Grant is described as a man from Northern Ireland who joined the British Army in the late 1940s, an experience which briefly contained his insanity and his love of killing.
 After Grant is disciplined for his vicious style as a boxer, he decides to defect to the Soviet Union as: "He liked all he heard about the Russians, their brutality, their carelessness of human life, and their guile and he decided to go over to them".
 Grant rides on a motorcycle to a Red Army post in East Germany and says: "I am expert in killing people.
 I do it very well.
 I like it".
 Grant narrowly avoids being executed out of hand by the Soviets, who eventually decide to accept his offer.
 Having proven himself, he becomes the top assassin for SMERSH, a man who kills happily both because he is insane and because killing is the only thing he knows how to do well.
 In contrast to the soft and feminine Romanova, who really wants to be in love with a man who causes her to choose the West despite her privileged existence in Moscow, the hard and masculine Grant chooses the Eastern bloc because it is the only system where a perverted, violent man like himself can flourish.